Stephen Colbert (character): 2012 exploration for "President of the United States of South Carolina"

-During the September 28, 2011 episode of The Colbert Report, Colbert consulted his lawyer and they set up his own 501(c)(4) organization, similar to American Crossroads.
+During the September 28, 2011, episode of The Colbert Report, Colbert, with the help of his lawyer, set up his own 501(c)(4) organization, similar to American Crossroads.
 As a super PAC the organization can raise unlimited sums of money from corporations, unions and other groups, as well as wealthy individuals.
 With Colbert as president of the Colbert Super PAC, the PAC ran several political ads prior to the Ames Straw Poll.
 The first ad, titled "Episode IV: A New Hope", told Iowans to write-in "Rick Parry" instead of Rick Perry, and the second ad, "Behind the Green Corn", supported "Parry" as well.

 During the January 12, 2012, episode of The Colbert Report, Colbert announced his plans to form an exploratory committee to lay the groundwork for his possible candidacy for "President of the United States of South Carolina".
 In the process, he transferred control of the Super PAC to Jon Stewart, renaming it The Definitely Not Coordinating With Stephen Colbert Super PAC, since, according to Colbert's lawyer, Trevor Potter, it would definitely be illegal for Colbert and Stewart to coordinate their efforts in super PAC activities.
 A CBS news report called Colbert's run "essentially a joke", saying, "The real significance of Colbert's announcement may be the spotlight it puts on super PACs, into which donors can pour unlimited money in order to support or attack candidates, and thus influence election outcomes.
 Super PACs were made possible by the 2010 "Citizens United" Supreme Court decision that effectively classified money as speech".

 Colbert's timing was too late for his name to be added the South Carolina primary ballot, and South Carolina law would not allow for write-in candidates.
 Polling showed that 21% of the potential Republican primary electorate reported they would be "more likely" to vote for former candidate Herman Cain, who remained on the ballot, if that vote served as encouragement for Colbert.
 Herman Cain received 6,338 votes in the South Carolina Republican primary, which was more than all the other withdrawn candidates received combined.
 On the next episode of The Colbert Report broadcast on January 23, 2012, Colbert boasted about passing the 1% threshold and for Cain receiving many more votes in South Carolina than in Iowa and New Hampshire.
 Colbert then announced that he would no longer be exploring a run for President of the United States of South Carolina.